How a WordPress Security Audit Protects Your Business?

 Malware, Backdoors, and File Integrity

-A security audit scans your site for malicious code that may be hidden in files.
-This includes malware that does not always cause visible issues.
-It also checks for unexpected file changes and hidden backdoors that attackers use to regain access later.
+The audit scans your site for malicious code that may already be running undetected.
+This includes malware that operates silently and backdoors that attackers install to return even after you clean the site.

 Server, Hosting, and Configuration Issues